javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 ## Summary

-CSS animations allow smoothly (or not) animated changes of one or multiple CSS properties.
+CSS animations allow smoothly (or step-by-step) animated changes of one or multiple CSS properties.

 They are good for most animation tasks.
 We're also able to use JavaScript for animations, the next chapter is devoted to that.